 Thank you, Chiharu, for explaining the importance of kimono for Japanese people.
 I didn’t know that the kimono bore such a strong symbol of unity and togetherness.
 Thank you for explaining all this, so that we can understand your frustration.

 Kim Kardashian claims that her brand is built with inclusiveness and diversity, but alone the message that she is sending with her shapewear is either inclusive or diverse.
-She is telling women that there should only be one shape – in which world is that diverse? – and being realistic, not many women is or will be fitting into that shape – in which world is that inclusive?
+She is telling women to shape themselves in one way in order to look good – in which world is that diverse?
+Being realistic, not many women is or will be fitting into that specific shape – in which world is that inclusive?
 On top of that, her naming of the brand shows an incredible lack of respect for Japanese people and lack of insight in Japanese culture.

 It would be easy to just blame Kim Kardashian for being ignorant, but even if she is that ignorant, her entire PR-team should know better.
 During a conversation I had with a couple of friends, we reached to the agreement that this whole naming thing must be done strategically.
 I’m not familiar with the Kardashians and their ways of making profits, but as I’m told, the #KimOhNo isn’t the first case of cultural appropriation that the family has been blamed for and that cultural appropriation is a method to obtain publicity.
 If this is true, then this is exactly what is wrong with our society – the things some people would do for profit, the lack of insight, dignity and especially the lack of respect for other people!